Ukraine's children face a 'mental health time bomb' as war continues

 Our teams have been present in Eastern Europe for decades responding to natural disasters, conflict, refugee movements, economic hardships and the educational, physical and emotional needs of extremely vulnerable children.

-Our response to the crisis in Ukraine began by assisting families fleeing to Romania, where have worked since 1990 following the fall of communism.
+Our response to the crisis in Ukraine began by assisting families fleeing to Romania, where we worked since 1990 following the fall of communism.
 In the past 30 years, World Vision Romania has supported more than 560,000 children from 500 rural communities.
 In the first month of the crisis, we have rapidly expanded to reach some of the most vulnerable families in Ukraine itself, as well as in Moldova.

 Last year, we supported 3.2 million people across the Middle East and Eastern Europe with emergency response programmes and we have already reached almost 50,000 children and families for this crisis as well, with a focus on protecting the most vulnerable.